Docs

 Compile all contracts defined in Acton.toml or a specific contract with its dependencies.

-For each compiled contract, Acton generates a JSON artifact in the output directory (default: build/) containing the compiled base64-encoded code and its hash.
-For .tolk contracts, Acton writes compiler ABI JSON files to the ABI output directory (default: build/abi/).
+For each successfully built contract, Acton generates a JSON artifact in the output directory (default: build/) containing the base64-encoded code and its hash.
+When ABI is available, Acton writes compiler ABI JSON files to the ABI output directory (default: build/abi/).
+Precompiled .boc contracts get ABI only when they set types.

 acton build [OPTIONS] [CONTRACT]